 - Cost the headsets are expensive, as is the developmental process.
-However, VR may eventually be reduced in price and visitors may be able to bring their own equipment on site in the near future. - People do not interact with the real environment.260 - The technology has the potential to become obsolete in the near future. - It can be difficult to maintain balance between recreation, education and entertainment. - Some people have adverse physical reactions to using the headsets.261 would also provide an excellent basis for educational tours and activities.
+However, VR may eventually be reduced in price and visitors may be able to bring their own equipment on site in the near future. - People do not interact with the real environment. - The technology has the potential to become obsolete in the near future. - It can be difficult to maintain balance between recreation, education and entertainment. - Some people have adverse physical reactions to using the headsets.